waylonggggg/tp/docs/DeveloperGuide.md

 ### **Edit CCA Feature**

-The Edit CCA feature allows users to edit an existing CCA in the address book with optional parameters (but at least one parameter should be present) for the CCA's `CCA name`, `total Sessions` and set of `Role` objects.
+The Edit CCA feature allows users to edit an existing CCA in the CCA list with optional parameters (but at least one parameter should be present) for the CCA's `CCA name`, `total Sessions` and set of `Role` objects.

 The following shows the activity diagram when the user executes the `edit_c` command: